hot love–cold facts

 Opening Reception: Saturday, August 17, 6pm–8pm

-Gallerist Jack Fischer guest curates an exhibition exploring collage as a form where narrative and abstraction meet and dissolve into one another.
-Set up as a dialogue between two seemingly distinct camps — the hot, romantic and erotic on one hand, and the cool, austere and form-obsessed on the other — boundaries blur as the show progresses through works both evocative and formal.
-Pieces span a wide range of media, including cut paper, antique engravings, tapestry, sculpture and video.
+Set up as a dialogue between two seemingly distinct camps — the hot, romantic and erotic on one hand, and the cool, austere and form-obsessed on the other — this exhibition explores collage as a form where narrative and abstraction meet and dissolve into one another.
+Pieces span a wide range of media, including cut paper, antique engravings, tapestry, painting, sculpture and video.

 Please note: Parents and guardians should preview the exhibition before accompanying minors. hot love–cold facts is made possible in part by the generous donors and members of the Berkeley Art Center.

 Andrea Borsuk is a painter whose work explores notions of journey, time and destiny.
 She holds an MFA from Columbia University and a BA from UC Santa Cruz.
 She is an Art Instructor at Cabrillo College and a Visiting Lecturer at the Oregon College of Art and Craft in Portland, Oregon.
 She is the 2010/2011 recipient of the Rydell Visual Arts Fellowship.
 Her solo and group exhibitions include Riverside Museum of Art, Nevada Museum of Art, Santa Cruz Museum of Art and History, and the Monterey Peninsula Community College Art Gallery.
 Her work is in numerous private collections.

 Frédéric Doazan is an animator and experimental filmmaker living in Paris.
 His shorts have been screened at film festivals worldwide and have won numerous prizes and awards.